 The STORY WALKING RADIO HOUR environmental education podcasts offer entertaining nature-inspired stories, green living ideas and interviews with people who are making a difference in their communities and for the greater good of the world.
 Companion photo blogs provide additional learning resources.
 Tune in on the Dreamvisions 7 Radio Network.

-Anyone can download podcasts of past episodes for free, however, there are costs associated with producing this radio show.
+Please visit our PROGRAMS page, where anyone can download podcasts of past radio hour episodes and children's story audios for free.
+I am an independent producer, working to create a positive impact, and there are costs associated with production.
 Fans can help by becoming patrons on the Story Walking Radio Patreon platform.
-Patrons support the creation of new episodes and receive exclusive insider benefits with various levels of support described here.
+Patrons support the creation of new episodes and receive exclusive insider benefits with various levels of support described here...

 This month's episode is sponsored by The Marion Institute, a nonprofit organization located in Marion, Massachusetts, committed to a vision of community health, environmental resilience and social justice.
 With a diverse portfolio of programs and fiscally-sponsored greenhouse initiatives; the Marion Institute operates both locally and internationally to create deep and positive change in the realms of health, education and sustainability. www.marioninstitute.org

-In response to COVID-19, The Marion Institute Southcoast Food Policy Council has launched “Cooks for Community,” a community-specific collaboration that works with service organizations and local restaurants in Wareham, Greater New Bedford and Fall River to ensure at-risk populations have access to food from safe sources.
-Hundreds of hot meals are being provided to financially insecure seniors, cancer patients, homeless families and front line workers.
-A lot of people are struggling and this is about neighbors feeding neighbors.
+In response to COVID-19, The Marion Institute's Southcoast Food Policy Council is participating in the Southcoast Farmers to Families Food Box Initiative, which will provide 30,000 20lb boxes of fresh fruits and vegetables to area families in need through the summer.
+The council is working with local partners to distribute nearly 600 boxes per week to at-risk populations across the Southcoast, from Wareham and New Bedford, to Westport and Fall River.
+A lot of people are struggling, and this is about neighbors feeding neighbors.
 Please consider supporting the Southcoast Policy Food Council.
 If you want to learn more and/or contribute to The Institute to help extend these programs, please go to www.marioninstitute.org.